Food / Wellbeing

 Known for: great soups, batch brews, and rotating baked goods.

-This cafe is RUSSH-tested and approved, for all quality control purposes.
+This cafe is RUSSH-tested and approved.
 Apart from slinging delicious miso-chocolate chip cookies directly below our office, they also make a mean tomato soup with a cheese toastie to die for.
-If you're in the mood for something a little moreish, opt for their rendition of a kimchi pancake.
+If you're in the mood for something a little more substantial, opt for their rendition of a kimchi pancake.
 It's loaded with greens and great to share (with yourself).
-We would know, we journey past every day and like clockwork, hardly ever stop by without picking up a little something for ourselves.
+We would know, we journey past every day and like clockwork, and hardly ever stop by without picking up a little something for ourselves.

 Valentina's, Marrickville